Funmioja/LITA-Capstone-Projects/README.md

 - UnitPrice	SMALLINT	Price per unit of the product

 ## Goals of the Analysis
-- Summarize total sales (revenue) by product, region, and month.
+- Calculate to Retrive the total sales for easch product category.
-- Calculate average sales per product.
+- find the number of sales transactions in each region.
 - Determine total revenue by region.
 - I will be working on this fill steps

 ## Calculate to Retrive the total sales for easch product category
 - we can use this SQL query
-SELECT
+- SELECT
     Product,
     SUM(Quantity * UnitPrice) AS TotalSales
 FROM